 Greg the Bunny had an in-universe example.
 Gil asks Jimmy how they can update "Sweetknuckle Junction" for a more modern audience.
 The result includes changing Count Blah into a rapper named Count A'ight (which he repeated mispronounces as ah-ig-it), sexing up Dottie, and painting Junction Jack silver, suspending him from the rafters, and renaming him Cybo-Jack. ("It's finally happened.
 They made me into a puppet.")
 They also add a strobe light effect which ends up giving the kids in the focus group seizures, resulting in them abandoning the retool.

-The whole premise of Sherlock is pretty much this: taking Arthur Conan Doyle's late Victorians, making them sexy, and giving them all plot-relevant access to Twitter.
+The whole premise of Sherlock is this: taking Arthur Conan Doyle's late Victorians, making them sexy, and giving them all plot-relevant access to Twitter.
 The second episode of Season 3 had a sequence involving Sherlock and John powering through trendy London pubs to a dubstep remix of the show's theme, despite dubstep being seen as a little old-hat even by 2014.

 For the same reason, KISS ditched their trademark facepaint and costumes in the '80s for a glam look.
 They've since gone back to their classic style with the album Psycho Circus.